xjwxjw/VPSS/README.md

 # VPSS
 demo code along with pretrained models for "Video Prediction via Selective Sampling"

+Note that we keep updating the code to make it more efficient and much lighter.
+Therefore the detailed module implementation is different from that in orginal paper described.
+But the main idea is unchanged behined the code, which is sampling and selection.

 For MovingMnist Datasets:

     The used data is here: